-While curtain wall may just look like ‘a wall of windows’ to the average person, those in the industry know how unique and varied these structures can be.
+While curtain wall may just look like a wall of windows to the average person, those in the industry know how unique and varied these structures can be.
 Over the course of our nearly 75-year history, we’ve had the privilege to fabricate and install all sorts of unique curtain wall systems — from an undulating dynamic façade set atop a 71-story skyscraper to an intricately patterned glass enclosure set inside a large public library.
-Each project inevitably comes with its own distinct set of challenges, but also presents our team with the opportunity to engineer new, creative solutions — expanding our expertise and deepening our skillset in the process.
+Each project inevitably comes with its own distinct set of challenges, but these challenges present our team with the opportunity to engineer new, creative solutions — expanding our expertise and deepening our skillset in the process.

-Here we highlight some curtain wall installations we consider particularly impressive due to their size, scope, technical difficulty, and/or noteworthy features.
-In this article, we will explore our work with the Los Angeles International Airport, the Paul Hastings Tower in Downtown Los Angeles, and the Lucky Dragon (now Ahern) Hotel on the Las Vegas Strip.
-Read on to gain insight about these unique, challenging, and ultimately, highly rewarding curtain wall projects.
+Here we highlight a handful of curtain wall installations we consider particularly impressive due to their size, scope, technical difficulty, and/or noteworthy features: Terminal 1 at the Los Angeles International Airport, the Paul Hastings Tower in Downtown Los Angeles, and the Lucky Dragon (now Ahern) Hotel on the Las Vegas Strip.
+Read on for insights on how we assessed, planned, and ultimately executed these notable curtain wall installations.

 LAX Southwest Terminal-1, Los Angeles, CA

 Giroux Glass was hired by GC Hensel Phelps to provide glazing for the major modernization underway at LAX’s Terminal-1.
-Overall, the $398M project aimed to revitalize the 431K sq. ft. concourse with more seating, larger restrooms, better retail and restaurant options, and overall enhanced comfort.
-Giroux Glass’ $10.8M scope included installation of an Arcadia unitized curtain wall system overlooking the tarmac, plus a number of smaller installs: doors, bathroom mirrors, storefront glass, guard rails, canopy, display cases, and more.
+Overall, the $398M project aimed to revitalize the 431K sq. ft. concourse with more seating, larger restrooms, better retail and restaurant options, and enhanced comfort overall.
+Giroux Glass’ $10.8M scope included installation of an Arcadia unitized curtain wall system overlooking the tarmac, plus a number of smaller installs: doors, bathroom mirrors, storefront glass, guard rails, canopy, display cases, and beyond.

 Despite its challenges, the project was a great success.
 Our work was executed exactly to plan, and we credit Hensel Phelps, as well as our full team of glaziers, coordinators, and field supervisors for maintaining an efficient, professional work environment.
-We are so grateful to have played a role in revitalizing this terminal for the millions of travelers who pass through LAX each year.
+We are deeply grateful to have been able to play a role in revitalizing this terminal for the millions of travelers who pass through LAX each year.

 Paul Hastings Tower, Los Angeles, CA

-In 2016, the Giroux Glass team was tasked with upgrading this tower at the 51st and 52nd floors to better suit the needs and aesthetics of a new, high-end tenant.
+In 2016, the Giroux Glass team was tasked to upgrade the latter at the 51st and 52nd floors to better suit the needs and aesthetics of a new, high-end tenant.
 Overseen by GC Pankow, our scope included replacing old pieces of bronze glass and granite blocks with a custom 12,000 sq. ft.
 Arcadia curtain wall system outfitted with ultra-clear, low-iron Starphire glass.

-The system consisted of 140 glass panels in three sizes that wrap around the North, South, and East sides of the building’s top two floors — at a height of almost 700 feet from street level.
+The system consisted of 140 glass panels in three sizes that wrap around the North, South, and East sides of the building’s top two floors, which tower roughly 700 feet above street level.
 Each panel weighed approximately 800 pounds and measured as large as 10′ x 7′.
 The building’s freight elevator was too small to fit these glass units, let alone bear their weight, so our team had to figure out another method of transport.
 Our solution?
-A large crane set with two thick wire cables that carried glass and other materials from the ground floor all the way to the rooftop.
+A large crane set with two thick wire cables that carried glass and other materials from the ground floor all the way up to the rooftop.
 Any smaller equipment was transferred up via freight elevators, through an open skylight, and onto the roof, where glaziers used a swing stage for glass installation.

-According to project superintendent Mike Duren, “This was one of the more challenging projects I’ve ever done.”
-Our team in Los Angeles worked tirelessly, putting in some long days and 80-hour work weeks to get it all done, but the results were well worth the effort.
-The new glass-wrapped stories provide the tenants with truly astonishing unobstructed views.
-In fact, from far away, it looks as if there isn’t any glass installed at all.
+According to project superintendent Mike Duren, “This was one of the more challenging projects I’ve ever completed.”
+Our team in Los Angeles worked tirelessly, putting in long days and at times, 80-hour work weeks to get it all done, but the results were well worth the effort.
+The new glass-wrapped stories offer truly astonishing unobstructed views of the city.
+In fact, from far away, it looks as if there isn’t any glass there at all.

 Lucky Dragon Hotel & Casino, Las Vegas, NV

 The notorious Lucky Dragon Hotel has gone down in history as one of the shortest-lived venues to ever hit the Las Vegas Strip.
-The hotel barely lasted a year, opening in November of 2016 and closing its doors in February of 2018.
+The hotel lasted just over a year, opening in November of 2016 and closing its doors in February of 2018.
 But while the hotel as a business enterprise wasn’t as successful as its developers had hoped, our team at Giroux Glass remains extremely proud of the work we contributed to its construction.

-Our Las Vegas team faced several challenges while executing this installation.
-The first was finding the appropriate glass for the curtain wall.
+Our team faced several challenges with this project.
+The first was finding the appropriate glass for the job.
 The hotel developers knew they wanted the glass to be red, but it took many samples to find the product that matched their exact vision.
 We ultimately agreed upon Viracon’s Deep Red Vanceva Color System to adorn the expansive façade of the building.

 Though Lucky Dragon didn’t quite live up to its name, its brief legacy endures.
-A new developer purchased the structure in 2018, renovated the rooms and interiors, converted the casino into a convention space, and reopened the facility in late 2019 as “The Ahern Hotel and Convention Center.”
+A new developer reopened the facility in late 2019 as “The Ahern Hotel and Convention Center.”
 Lucky for us, its distinctive red exterior remains.

-And for more information on our unitized curtain wall, metal panel, and other commercial installation capabilities, check out our Systems Overview and shoot us an inquiry.
+For more information on our unitized curtain wall, metal panel, and other commercial installation services, check out our Systems Overview and shoot us an inquiry.
 We’re always more than happy to talk shop.